jnsougata/filebox/src/Discovery.md

 title: "Filebox"
 tagline: "Fastest File Storage (Supports Large Files)"
 git: "https://github.com/jnsougata/filebox"
-theme_color: "#1c42684f"
+theme_color: "#0561da"
 ---

-Upload and Organize files in your Personal Space Drive
+Upload & organize files in your Personal Space Drive

-#### Features
+# Features

-- Minimal Desktop and Mobile compatible UI
+1. Simple and clean UI
-- Easy file upload & multiple upload support
+2. Multiple file upload
-- Upload file of any type and size upto 10GB
+3. Upload file upto 10GB
+4. Filebox usage indicator
+5. View files by categories
+6. Easy file download on demand
-- Embeddable file urls for using in any website
+7. Embeddable file urls (up to 5MB)
-- Download file from your space drive when needed
-- Publicly shareable file urls of the files upto 30MB
+8. Publicly shareable urls (up to 30MB)
+9. File preview for common file types
+10. Multiple file selection and operations

-#### What's New (v2.2)
+### What's New (v2.3)

-- A bit more minimal and clean UI
-- Uploaded files are by default private
-- You can now pin files to filebox home page
-- Added some options to view files by category
-- You can now block access of shared files and embeds
-- Track your filebox usage with a space usage indicator
-- Added ability to move files to different folders
-- Added ability to preview images, videos, audios, pdfs and text files
+- Connect multiple instances and share files privately

-- Select multiple files at once and do delete / move / public / private
+### Future
+Filebox will no longer receive updates from original developer after v2.3.
+The project is open source and anyone can contribute to it.
+Looking for new maintainers with adequate knowledge in Svelte for framework migration and Golang for backend development.